What’s the cheapest way to travel Europe?

 Use a comparison website: A good start is using a comparison website to find the most competitive prices for a car rental.
 Expedia is my go-to.
 That said, looking at these listed prices is simply not enough.
 It’s also important to…

 Consider the hidden costs: The prices you see on these comparison sites will most likely not be what you end up paying.
 There are MANY extras to consider, like insurance, GPS, multiple country fees, one-way drop off fees, tolls, vignettes, etc. Sadly, the companies are not consistent in what they include in their listed price, so be sure to do your research and read the fine print so you can fully understand which is the best deal.
+Click here to read my post full of hidden costs you should be mindful of!

 Find coupon codes automatically: I highly recommend the free Google Chrome extension, Honey, which looks up free coupon codes for you automatically.
 It takes a click to install and is awesome for saving a little extra on all travel bookings and any other online purchases.